idongessien/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    `Adaptive websites use media queries to be responsive.
+A fully responsive site uses media queries as well as percentages and scallable metrics.`

 2. Describe what it means to be mobile first vs desktop first.

+    `Mobile first means developing your site for mobile screens then scaling up and using `min-width` as opposed to `max-width`.`

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    `This method brings the default font-size down to 10px where 10px will equal 1rem.`

 4. How would you describe preprocessing to someone new to CSS?

+    `A more dynamic and powerful way to style html.`

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    `I think Parametric Mixins are my favourite concept in Preprocessing.
+I would like to read up more on functions however.`

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.